Bjornhona/Sculpted_goddess/README.md

 ## Sculpting Goddess
 Sculpting Goddess - A web application that helps women sculpt and take care of their bodies in a healthy way.
 Keeps track and helps by creating healthy habits regarding bothe exercise suggestions and healthy recipes.
+It helps to plan what you eat daily in accordance to dietary needs.

 ## Motivation
-This is a web application that calculates how far away I am from financial freedom.
-It will save and invest as much of my income as possible so that I don’t need to work for money.
+This is a web application that helps me set up meal plans to achieve my personal fitness goals.
 It is also my Final Project as part of the Harvard course CS50x on edX, Introduction to Computer Science.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -